andersevenrud/ha-nexa-bridge-x/README.md

 # Home Assistant - Nexa Bridge X Integration

-This is a custom Home Assistant integration for the [Nexa Bridge X](https://nexa.se/nexa-bridge-x).
+This is a *unofficial* Home Assistant integration for the [Nexa Bridge X](https://nexa.se/nexa-bridge-x).

 > The legacy "Nexa Bridge" (non-X) is also supported, but with limited functionality.

 Makes it possible to view and control devices set up in the Nexa App/Web UI.

-> This project is a **unofficial** integration and not affiliated with Nexa in any way.

-## Features

 > This project depends on you!
-I don't have access to all the devices supported
+I don't have access to different types of firmware and limited access to smart
-> by this bridge.
+> devices supported by the bridge.
 Go to the [device support](https://github.com/andersevenrud/ha-nexa-bridge-x/issues/6)
 > issue on github for more information or to report experience with your devices.

+## Features

 * Monitor energy use
 * Monitor switch states